neuralmagic/deepsparse/README.md

 A CPU runtime that takes advantage of sparsity within neural networks to reduce compute.
 Read more about sparsification [here](https://docs.neuralmagic.com/main/source/getstarted.html#sparsification).

-Our DeepSparse Engine is able to integrate into popular deep learning libraries (e.g., Hugging Face, Ultralytics) allowing you to leverage DeepSparse for loading and deploying sparse models with ONNX.
+Neural Magic's DeepSparse Engine is able to integrate into popular deep learning libraries (e.g., Hugging Face, Ultralytics) allowing you to leverage DeepSparse for loading and deploying sparse models with ONNX.
 ONNX gives the flexibility to serve your model in a framework-agnostic environment.
 Support includes [PyTorch,](https://pytorch.org/docs/stable/onnx.html) [TensorFlow,](https://github.com/onnx/tensorflow-onnx) [Keras,](https://github.com/onnx/keras-onnx) and [many other frameworks](https://github.com/onnx/onnxmltools).

 ## Features